Type Here to Get Search Results !

 Blogger offers a strong image server from Google that can handle nearly all types of images based on your needs.

-You can add JPG, JPEG, and PNG images to your Blogger blog.
-Blogger will automatically change these images into webP format.
+Blogger will automatically change these images into WebP format.
 Now, let’s see how to ask for the next-gen image from Blogger: just upload an image file to the Blogger dashboard, as illustrated below.

 You will observe code like the one displayed above.
 It’s necessary to modify the source link for the image found in the tag.